 Last One's Standing: Autumn Photo Essay

-Let's admit it, fall is not the time to be blue over the faded blooms of summer.
+Let's face it, fall is not the time to be blue over the faded blooms of summer.
 If you cultivate your garden landscape for seasonal rhythms, you'll be inspired by the beauty certain cool weather bloomers offer.
-When selecting varieties, picture in your mind the warm lustrous hues of crimson giant sedums and golden euonymus in the company of burnt orange chrysanthemums.
-I was so inspired by my own autumn landscape this year that I felt confident enough to share it with all you plant lovers out there.
+When selecting varieties, picture in your mind the warm lustrous hues of crimson giant sedums or golden euonymus in the company of burnt orange chrysanthemums.
+I was so happy with my autumn landscape this year that I felt compelled to share it with all you plant lovers out there.
 The photographs of my most enduring plants were taken in early November from my Michigan yard, which by the way, lies in zone 5.
-My garden landscape has finally reached a certain maturity, withstanding the tests of time through many trials and errors.
+My garden landscape has finally reached a certain maturity, withstanding the test of time through many trials and errors.
 Some of the lasting survivors may even surprise you as much as they have amazed me!
-Tips included!
+Tips for growing healthy plants and their special features included!

-Barberry - I like how the deep maroon of this little shrub compliments the brilliant shades of autumn.
-Tip: This one is a pygmy variety and its another plant that doesn't like its roots too soggy.
-Consequently, it grows quite well next to the lavender bush.
-I've never had to trim it as it keeps its tight clumpy shape quite well.
+Tip: The one growing in my landscape is a pygmy variety and another plant that doesn't like its roots too soggy.
+Consequently, it grows quite well on the slope next to my lavender bush.
+I've never had to trim it as it maintains a tight clumpy shape quite well.

-Ornamental Grasses (Autumn must haves) No matter which ornamental grass you choose among the many varieties offered, they all provide a finely textured backdrop for the entire landscape.
-Even better, they may look delicate, but don't be fooled.
-They are very resilient and a cinch to grow.
+Ornamental grasses are Autumns must haves.
+No matter which ornamental grass you choose among the many varieties offered, they all provide a finely textured backdrop for the entire landscape.
+Even better, they may look delicate, but don't be fooled, they are very resilient and a cinch to grow.

 Japanese Blood Grass - Another favorite of mine is this water loving variety.
 It turns bright red in early summer and remains a bright spot in the landscape till the snow falls.

-Giant Sedums - Their purple cauliflower plumes turn a rich crimson shade as the warm season surrenders its heat stroke.
+The purple cauliflower plumes of the giant sedum turn a rich crimson shade as the warm season surrenders its heat stroke.
 Hardy and drought resistant, they are a gorgeous essential to the landscape!
-I don't trim mine until the following Spring because they add interest in winter especially when puffy snowballs form atop their round wide blossoms.
+I don't trim mine until the following Spring as they add interest in winter especially when puffy snowballs form atop of their round blossoms.